Chromfalke/audio-workbench/README.md

 - Convert an audio file from one format to another.
 - Resample an audio file to a different sample rate

+Each of the operations supports bulk processing by passing in a folder instead of individual files.

 ## Dependencies

-This is built mainly on top of ffmpeg and ffprobe but also uses opusinfo and opustags for some operations on .opus/.ogg files.
+This is built mainly on top of ffmpeg and ffprobe but also uses opustags for working with the cover images of .opus/.ogg files.